-According to the IRS, almost 25.8 million taxpayers were able to claim the EITC last year.
+According to the IRS, 25 million taxpayers were able to claim the EITC last year with the average amount being $2,488.
 While Uncle Sam doesn’t just give the money away, meeting the qualifications is fairly easy.
 Aside from having earned income, all it takes is:

 - Having a valid Social Security Number

 - Using any filing status except “married filing separately”

 - Being aged 25-64 by the end of the year or having qualifying children